andyholmes/andyholmes.github.io/articles/gnome-shell-extension-1.md

     // We'll override the destroy() function to revert any changes we make destroy() {
+        // Stop watching the settings for changes this.settings.disconnect(this._onSettingsChangedId);

         // Store the panel settings in GSettings this.settings.set_value(
             'panel-states',